-POST.
-Timing and rates based on weed species and weed height.
+POST Timing and rates based on weed species and weed height.
 Maximum application rate is 2.5 pt/A for most crops.
+Do not let livestock feed or forage treated fields.

-POST.
-Maximum application rate is 1.5 pt/A for flax.
+POST Maximum application rate is 1.5 pt/A for flax.
 May tank-mix with bromoxynil, or MCPA.
 However, mixing with these herbicides may cause flax leaf burn and stunting.
 Do not add AMS or UAN when tank mixing with these broadleaf herbicides.